Habeus-Crimpus/Habeus-Crimpus/README.md

 # About Me

 * 👋 Hi, I’m Tyler!
-* 📊 I'm a recent graduate of the Le Wagon Munich Data Science bootcamp [Certificate]()
+* 📊 I'm a recent graduate of the Le Wagon Munich Data Science bootcamp.
+Here's my [Certificate]()
 * 👨🏻‍🎓 I earned my bachelor's degree in mathematics and philsophy from Rutgers University.
 * 👀 I’m interested in the statistics of vague events, non-profit data work, and puzzles about infinity ∞.
 * 🧗🏻‍♂️ I love rock climbing (this is my 12th year)!!!